SilkRose/Pony/stories/chaotic-crush/01-chaotic-crush.md

 Rarity trots into the main room from her kitchen before answering, "Hello.
 To what do I owe the *pleasure* of this visit, Discord?"

-"I need your help, Twilight says I have a crush on Fluttershy and I don't know what to do about it."
+"I need your help!
+Twilight thinks I have a crush on Fluttershy and I don't know what to do about it."
 Discord's face wavers as concern flashes on his face.

-"Do you think you have a crush on Fluttershy?"
+"Do *you* think you have a crush on Fluttershy?"

 "I don't know.
-I have noticed her beauty a lot more now, like thousands of times a day instead of hundreds."
+I have been noticing her beauty a lot more now - like, thousands of times a day, instead of hundreds."

 "Okay, yes, you probably have a crush on her."

-"So, what should I do?"
+"So what should I do?"

 Rarity's face lights up.
 "You should take her out on a date."